Are e-cigarettes in any section of the state’s statutes included in the definition of "Tobacco Products"?

 Wash.
 Rev. Code Ann. § 70.345.100 (2018)

-Free vapor product distribution prohibited unless part of in-person transaction/sale of vapor product.
+Free vapor product distribution prohibited without contemporaneous purchase of vapor product.

 Wash.
 Rev. Code Ann. § 70.345.110 (2018)

-Delivery sales of vapor products prohibited unless seller has a valid delivery sale license, verifies the age of the purchaser, and only accepts payment through a credit or debit card in the purchaser’s name.
+Delivery sales of vapor products prohibited unless seller has a valid delivery sale license, verifies the age of the purchaser through a third-party database, and only accepts payment through a credit or debit card in the purchaser’s name.

 Wash.
 Rev. Code Ann. § 70.345.090(1)-(7) (2018)